oat free granola

 September 22, 2024

-This oat-free granola is an amazing alternative to traditional oat-based granolas.
+This gluten-free granola is an amazing alternative to traditional oat-based granolas.
 It’s made with just six simple ingredients.
 Naturally gluten-free, dairy-free, and refined sugar-free.
 It’s packed with nutrient-rich seeds, coconut, and sweetened with a little maple syrup for a delicious, healthier breakfast or snack.

 prep time5 minutes